LordBreakerX/CompassSystem/README.md

    - Open Unity Hub and add the unzipped folder as a full Unity project.
    - Or, if you want to add the Compass system to an existing Unity project, drag the `LordBreakerX` folder into your project's **Assets** folder or directly into the **Project** window in Unity.

-> ⚠️ **Note:** This option includes the demo content by default, located at `LordBreakerX/CompassSystem/Demo` folder from your project's "Assets" directory.
+> ⚠️ **Note:** This option includes the demo content by default, located at `LordBreakerX/CompassSystem/Demo` folder from your project's `Assets` directory.
 If you prefer not to include the demo, you can simply delete this folder after importing.

 # How to setup
 ## Compass user interface (UI)